drvinhhoang/drvinhhoang/README.md

 # Hi I'm Vinh.

-Hi there, I'm Vinh, I'm currently a doctor, being on the journey to becoming an iOS developer.
-It's a rough path but also intriguing.
+Hi there, I'm Vinh, I had been working as a doctor for nearly 4 years, and now I'm an iOS developer.
+Deciding to become a programmer is the wisest decision I've made.

-  Since long ago, I've known my true calling is to become a programmer.
-But I didn't have the courage to pursue it.
-After years of working as a doctor, there was something still missing inside me, I knew I have to make the decision.
-Finally, I've made it, that's the reason why I'm being here.
+After a couple of months of working as a developer.
+I've never regret about making the decision.
+I know that this is where I belong to.
+And I have a long journey ahead with a bunch of opportunities, all relying on my ability to learn new things, and sharpen my skills.
+But the most important thing is, I love what I do now.

 ### Some of my projects: